dfmonaco/rails_presenter/README.md

 ```
 This method determines the name of the presenter class from the target object, for example a Project object would instantiate a ProjectPresenter object.
 If the assumed presenter class doesn't exist it will return the unmodified target object.

-You can pass an optional block too:
+You can pass an optional block too, in fact this the intended usage of the helper in your views:

 ```ruby
 present(@purchase_order) do |purchase_order_presenter|